Rinsor123/Real_DL_2025/README.md

 # README
+The project is inn simplified terms a model that predicts the probability for an epic monster to be slayed in the MOBA League of legends.
+This is achieved by creating a hybrid model architecture.<br>
-This folder contains all of th python scripts used for our projects each of these scripts have a use in the pipeline of creating the model.
+This folder contains all of the python scripts used for our projects each of these scripts have a use in the pipeline of creating the model.

 ### Scripts
 We have in this folder contains scripts for fouyr different stages of the pipeline.